Yevhen-Tkachenko-1/Spring-Boot-Demo/Spring-Core/README.md

-# Spring-Demo-Application
+# Spring Core Demo

-Learn and play with Spring Framework
+Learn and play with fundamental aspects of Spring Framework

 Topics covered:
 - App Configuration with Java Annotation Context